- TRPGs are Tactical Role-Playing Games that combine elements from both simulation RPGs and tactical games!

 TRPGs vs. RPGs

-Let’s talk differences; TRPGs was introduced as a combined genre and thus naturally share similarities with traditional RPGs such as party combinations, mob fighting, etc. however, clear differences can be seen, such as:
+TRPGs were introduced as a combined genre and thus naturally share similarities with traditional RPGs such as party combinations, mob fighting, etc.

-- Storyline: Most RPGs will focus on a storyline, with character backgrounds, and rich lore, while most TRPGs will simply be focused on battle.
+- Storyline: Most RPGs will focus on a storyline, with character backgrounds and rich lore, while most TRPGs will simply be focused on battle.

 Similarities Between TRPGs/RPGs/SRPGs

-- Party Combinations: All genres will typically have the same party combination system, whereby players are made to align team combinations, switch between parties and characters and use them in combat.
+- Party Combinations: All genres will typically have the same party combination system, whereby players are made to align team combinations, switch between parties and characters, and use them in combat.

 - Advancements: Leveling up and gaining XP are also typically kept similar between famous TRPGs and RPGs.